 and he said unto them, Thus it is written, that the Christ should suffer, and rise again from the dead the third day;

 Luk 24:47 and that repentance and remission of sins should be preached in his name unto all the nations,…Luk 24:46-47

 Preaching in the Book of Acts

-When we read about the believers in the time of Jesus and the in Peter and Paul’s ministries we must remember that the epistles didn’t exist until sometime near the end of the book of Acts and weren’t widespread until later.
-Certainly Paul’s writings are more complicated than the simple sermons that are seen in the book of Acts.
+When we read about the believers in the time of Jesus and in Peter and Paul’s ministries we must remember that the epistles didn’t exist until sometime near the end of the book of Acts and weren’t widespread until later.
+Certainly, Paul’s writings are more complicated than the simple sermons that are seen in the Book of Acts.
 In fact, they are much more sophisticated than the parables of Jesus.
+And, especially the books to the Corinthians give a lot of reproof because those folks made a lot of mistakes, but that served to clarify what was legitimate doctrine in the church age especially compared to the Law.
 But, even considering the scope of the topics in the epistles theology in original Christianity was much simpler.
 Numerous doctrinal concepts like the doctrines of inerrancy, infallibility, original sin, the sacraments, the trinity, Mariology, eternal security, predestination and more simply didn’t exist at this time.
-And there was some confusion as to what some of what Paul’s writings meant.
-Look at the what it says in 2 Peter:
+And there was some confusion as to what some of Paul’s writings meant.
+Look at what it says in 2 Peter:

 even as our beloved brother Paul also, according to the wisdom given to him, wrote unto you;

 as also in all his epistles, speaking in them of these things; wherein are some things hard to be understood, which the ignorant and unstedfast wrest, as they do also the other scriptures, unto their own destruction.
 2Pe 3:15b-16

 The simple fact that a large number of doctrinal disagreements are based in part on Paul’s writings shows that people have been wrestling too much with Paul’s and other writings.